-Marc was instructed as one of the advocates representing the applicants in the Swiss Senior Women's climate change case of KlimaSeniorinnen v Switzerland; the first ever climate change case to be heard by the Grand Chamber of the European Court of Human Rights.
+Marc was instructed as one of the advocates representing the applicants in the ground-breaking successful Swiss Senior Women's climate change case of KlimaSeniorinnen v Switzerland; the first ever climate change case to be decided by the Grand Chamber of the European Court of Human Rights (ECtHR).

-The applicants argue that their rights protected by Articles 2 and 8 of the European Convention on Human Rights have been breached by the Swiss State in circumstances where it has failed to take the necessary steps to tackle climate change.
-The case was heard by the Grand Chamber on 29 March 2023 and judgment is reserved (see the post for more details).
+The Court held that the Article 8 rights of the members of the KlimaSeniorinnen protected by Articles 6 and 8 of the European Convention on Human Rights had been breached by the Swiss State in circumstances where it has failed to take the necessary steps to tackle climate change and its domestic courts had failed to determine their complaint.
+Judgment was handed down by the Grand Chamber on 9 April 2024 (see the post for more details).

-Marc was also instructed, with four other members of Chambers, to draft the multi-state climate change complaint with the European Court of Human Rights by 6 Portuguese youth applicants in the case of Duarte Agostinho and Others v Austria and 32 other Member States.
-The youth applicants argue that their rights protected by Articles 2, 3, 8, 14 and Article 1 of Protocol 1 of the European Convention on Human Rights are being violated because of the states' individual and collective failure to take appropriate steps to tackle climate change.
+Marc was earlier instructed, with four other members of Chambers, to draft a multi-state climate change complaint filed in the ECtHR, by 6 Portuguese youth applicants in the case of Duarte Agostinho and Others v Austriaand 32 other Member States.
+The youth applicants argued that their rights protected by Articles 2, 3, 8, 14 and Article 1 of Protocol 1 of the European Convention on Human Rights are being violated because of the states' individual and collective failure to take appropriate steps to tackle climate change.
+That case was ruled inadmissible by the Grand Chamber of the ECtHR on 9 April 2024.
 The case has been widely reported.

 Marc was also instructed as lead Counsel to represent CAN-Europe in their application to intervene in the People's Climate Case which was recently determined by the Court of Justice of the European Union.
-See press coverage: CNET